 The National Cyber Security Centre (NCSC) suggests using a password made up of three random words, like a passphrase to make it difficult to guess.

-A different password should be used on each account and a password manager can help by removing the need to remember every password.
+A different password should be used on each account.
+A password manager can greatly help solve this issue by removing the need to remember every password.

 It’s not impossible that even a strong password can end up in the wrong hands.
 Cyber criminals often trick users via phishing attacks, to steal login credentials.

-If you get an unexpected alert sof an attempted log in, report it to our IT security team and reset the password immediately to avoid continued attempts.
+If you get an unexpected alert sof an attempted log in, you should report it to your IT security team and reset the password immediately to avoid continued attempts.

 MFA or 2FA, is among the most commonly issued cybersecurity advice, but many businesses still aren’t using it, and that needs to change.